mozilla/mozmlops/src/mozmlops/templates/README.md

 ## Running inference servers in Production

-Deploying your Ray Serve app to production requires changes in 3 different repositories: “application repo“, “function specific repo” and “deployment repo“ ( please see [glossary](https://mozilla-hub.atlassian.net/wiki/spaces/DATA/pages/785514640/Deploy+inference+servers+to+production+GKE+using+Ray+Serve#Glossary) for details on these repositories).
+Deploying your Ray Serve app to production requires changes in 3 different repositories: “application repo“, “function specific repo” and “deployment repo“ (please see [glossary](https://mozilla-hub.atlassian.net/wiki/spaces/DATA/pages/785514640/Deploy+inference+servers+to+production+GKE+using+Ray+Serve#Glossary) for details on these repositories).

 ### Steps in “application repo“

 > [!NOTE]
-> We will use the [template Ray Serve app](./template_ray_serve.py) in this repository to demonstrate the command usage in different steps below.
+> We will use the [template Ray Serve app](./template_ray_serve.py) in this repository to demonstrate the command usage in this section.
 The [original code](https://docs.ray.io/en/latest/serve/develop-and-deploy.html#convert-a-model-into-a-ray-serve-application) for this app comes from the Ray Serve documentation.

 #### Test your Ray Serve app locally
-Before you run an inference server in production, please make sure that your Ray Serve app runs locally without any issue.
-The steps to test the template Ray Serve app are as follows:

 1. Install requirements

     ```sh